 F. BARNARD STUDENT EMPLOYEES

 PIs should work with the Career Development Office to hire any Barnard student on their grant.
-Forms, instructions for hiring, wage guidelines, Federal Work Study information, and other information can be found on the Career Development webpage.
+Forms, instructions for hiring, Federal Work Study information, and other information can be found on the Career Development webpage.

 G. BUDGET REVISIONS

 Some sponsors allow PIs to revise budgets without prior approval, while others require approval when re-budgeting across spending categories or when changes exceed a specified percentage of the award amount.
 Even if sponsor approval is not required, Barnard College requires PIs to complete a Budget Revision Request Form in order to ensure effective budget administration.